Japan cabinet minister visits Yasukuni shrine for war dead - Kyodo | Law-Order

 Japan cabinet minister visits Yasukuni shrine for war dead - Kyodo

 Japan's industry minister Yasutoshi Nishimura on Saturday became the first member of Prime Minister Fumio Kishida's cabinet to visit the controversial Yasukuni shrine for war dead in Tokyo, Kyodo news agency reported.
-Kishida tapped Nishimura to head the Ministry of Economy, Trade, and Industry in a cabinet reshuffle on Wednesday.
+"I resolved to do my utmost for the peace and development of Japan, while thinking of the late Prime Minister Shinzo Abe," Nishimura told reporters, according to Kyodo.

 - Country: